3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Acknowledgments

 \section{Acknowledgments}

 N.Habib would like to thank Tristan Guillot, Steve Markham, Maxence Lefèvre and Hamish Innes for their helpful discussions in developing this work.
 This research has received support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant agreement No. 740963 to EXOCONDENSE), and from the Alfred P. Sloan Foundation under grant G202114194 to the AETHER project.
-The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work. http://dx.doi.org/10.5281/zenodo.22558.
+The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work.
+We thank the anonymous reviewer for suggestions that improved the final manuscript.